cloudflare/cloudflare-docs/content/pages/_partials/_framework-guides/_git-integration.md

 ## Git integration

-In addition to [Direct Upload](/pages/get-started/direct-upload/) deployments, you can make use of the [Pages Git integration](/pages/configuration/git-integration), which allows you to connect a GitHub or Gitlab repository to your Pages application and have the application automatically built and deployed after each new commit is pushed to it.
+In addition to [Direct Upload](/pages/get-started/direct-upload/) deployments, you can make use of [Pages Git integration](/pages/configuration/git-integration), which allows you to connect a GitHub or Gitlab repository to your Pages application and have your Pages application automatically built and deployed after each new commit is pushed to it.

 {{<render file="_git-integration-warning.md">}}